 This same priority upon relationship informs the Hebraic idea of righteousness and perfection.
-When God reckoned Abram's faith to him as righteousness (Gen. 15.6), it does not mean that God pretended that Abram was righteous, but rather that God saw Abram as really and truly righteous, for righteousness is relational rather than attainment based.
-Abram still had his flaws from an attainment perspective - he had neither attained sinlessness nor even spiritual maturity.
+When God reckoned Abram's faith to him as righteousness (Gen. 15.6), it does not mean that God pretended that Abram was righteous, but rather that God saw Abram as really and truly righteous, for righteousness is relational rather than based upon religious attainment.
+Abram still had his flaws from a religious-attainment perspective - he had neither attained sinlessness nor even spiritual maturity.
 Nevertheless, he had entered into right relationship with God and was thereby righteous.
-Likewise, Job was a perfect man (Job 1.1, KJV), not because he had attained to sinlessness or to a level of character that needed no improvement, but rather because he was in perfect relationship to God, relative to the revelation of God that he had received thus far.
+Likewise, Job was a perfect man (Job 1.1, KJV), not because he had attained to sinlessness or to a level of character or religious performance that needed no improvement, but rather because he was in perfect relationship to God, relative to the revelation of God that he had received thus far.